C-Skala/SQL-in-action-project/README.md

 > ‼️ Make sure to check out the walk-through video on your course portal to see this setup process happening live!

+question 11:

+it looks like it is location and minumum night stay that make the biggest difference